ODataOrg/libraries/javascript.md

 [breeze.com](http://www.breezejs.com/home)

 **node-odata**
 Create awesome REST APIs abide by OData Protocol v4.
-Its purpose is to easier to creating APIs, make you more focus on business logic.<br>
+Its purpose is to easier to creating APIs, make you more focus on business logic.
+Currently only works with MongoDB.<br>
 V4<br>
 Server<br>
 [GitHub](https://github.com/TossShinHwa/node-odata)